2nd Annual Art Auction at Stissing Center

 Join Stissing Center and Mad Rose Gallery for the 2nd Annual Art Auction Fundraiser featuring a wide variety of artwork, all generously donated by collectors and celebrated artists from around the world and around the corner.

-See a special preview at Mad Rose Gallery the two weekends before the event, with a reception on Saturday,
+See a special preview at Mad Rose Gallery the two weekends before the event, with a reception on Saturday, May 30.

 Art Auction Committee: Neal Rosenthal of Mad Rose Gallery (Chair), Jack Banning, Didi Barrett, Gwen Greene, Yael Meridan Schori, L. Parker Stephenson, Dorit Straus, Natalie Tyler, Douglas Walla.